Madabaru/tracking-by-browsing-behavior/README.md

 Master Thesis: "Beyond Cookies: Tracking German Users on the Web by their Browsing Behavior via Frequency Analysis and Sequence Alignment"

-Implemented in Rust and paralllized for speed.
+Implemented in Rust and for maximum speed.